Startup cards can help build credit even in tough times

 “The combination of a small loan that can only be used toward a product of necessity makes our platform very resilient to recessions,” Bayen said in an email.

 Or consider the Chime Credit Builder Visa Secured credit card, issued by Stride Bank, which also does not require a credit check.
-To get it, you’ll have to open a Chime Spending Account with an eligible direct deposit, and the balance of that attached spending account typically determines your credit limit on the card.
+To get it, you’ll have to open a Chime Spending Account with an eligible direct deposit.
+You can use it to add money to your Credit Builder secured account, which determines your credit limit on the card.

 “The direct deposit definitely does help us understand members’ income and spending habits in a way that makes this product safer for us to offer,” says Zachary Smith, head of product at Chime.